prisma/docs/content/02-understand-prisma/03-prisma-in-your-stack/01-rest.md

 ## REST API server example

-Assume you have a Prisma schema that looks similar to this:
+Assume you have a Prisma Schema that looks similar to this:

 ```prisma
 datasource db {